 How to apply

 Both Capital One and Credit One offer convenient online applications that you can complete in minutes.
-When you apply be sure to know your Social Security number and key financial information, including your annual income and monthly rent or mortgage payment.
-This will allow the issuer to access your credit history and make a decision.
+When you apply, you will be asked for your Social Security number and key financial information, including your annual income and monthly rent or mortgage payment.

 Questions to consider about Capital One and Credit One